levicook/arch-token-metadata/docs/ROADMAP.md

 Phase 2 – Core updates
 - Implement UpdateMetadata with authority enforcement
-- Implement CreateAttributes and ReplaceAttributes
+- Implement CreateAttributes and ReplaceAttributes (attributes: A=32, K=64, V=240; respect 10KB limit)
-- Implement TransferAuthority
+- Implement TransferAuthority and MakeImmutable as separate instructions
 - Expand tests to cover all invariants in SECURITY.md

 Phase 3 – Convenience and DX